johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 article, a rant, or both.
 Probably a bit of both, with an emphasis on the rant part, given my current not-quite-positive emotional involvement with the topic.
 Gentlemen (and gentlewomen), please fasten your seatbelts!

+{: .intro}
+(UPDATE: It turned out to be a quite informative mega-post in the end, just dont give up reading after the first section...)

 ## Buttons and pixels